Philautus garo

 Philautus garo is a species of frog in the family Rhacophoridae.

 It is endemic to India, and has been recorded in the Garo Hills of Assam and Meghalaya, and in Dzulake in Nagaland.
+This frog has been observed between 90 and 500 meters above sea level.

+The adult frog measures about 13 mm in snout-vent length.
+There is no webbed skin on the front feet and partial webbing on the hind feet.
+The large climbing disks on the toes are roughly the size of the tympanum.
+The skin of the frog's back is gray with a dark brown mark between the eyes in the shape of an hourglass.

 Its natural habitat is subtropical or tropical moist lowland forests.

 It is threatened by habitat loss.